-During a players turn, each of his or her units may engage in whatever Movement is allowed by its Move statistic, and may take one major Action (preferably an attack).
-Meanwhile, other players' units can use unspent Actions in Response to the active player's offensive behavior.
+During a player's turn, each of their units may engage in whatever movement is allowed by its Move attribute, and may take one major Action (preferably an attack).
+Meanwhile, other players' units with unspent Actions can use them in response to the active player's offensive behavior.

-If a minifig moves within Close Combat striking distance of an opposing minifig who still has an Action to spend, the opponent automatically attacks him, unless the opposing player says otherwise.
-If the minifig decides to Parry the attack, they are both entered into Close Combat (5.2: Close Combat) and the minifigs Movement is over for the turn.
+If a minifig moves within Close Combat striking distance of an opposing minifig who still has an Action to spend, the opponent automatically attacks him, unless the opposing player says otherwise (4.3: Enemy Response).
+If the minifig decides to Parry the attack, they are both entered into Close Combat and the minifig's movement is over for the turn (5.2: Close Combat).
 If he declines to Parry and survives, he can ignore the attack and continue moving normally.

 Activities marked with a cost the minifig's Action for the turn.

 With his ship taking heavy damage, Oscar the Strong decides to remove his armor rather than risk drowning if it sinks.

 Although a minifig can only take one major Action per turn, there are lesser activities that are too minor to count against this limit.
 Activities that require no particular attention, aiming, or dice rolls are either free or treated as an impairment to movement rather than spending the minifig's Action.